 We can give our kids those traits that they are going to need to run a happy and successful life, by instilling strong beliefs that support and build these good character traits.

-In the last chapter, I gave examples of good character traits from A to G and what beliefs will support them.
-Here are the H- Z (well, H to W at least) traits and the beliefs that will support them.
+In the Healthy and Powerful Character Traits for Children (A to G), I gave examples of good character traits and the beliefs that support them.
+Here are the H- Z (well, H to W, at least) traits and the beliefs that will support them.

 Positive thoughts/beliefs to help your child develop good character traits (H to Z)